slevomat/coding-standard/README.md

 use LoggerInterface;
 ```

+#### SlevomatCodingStandard.Namespaces.UseSpacing 🔧

+Enforces configurable number of lines before first `use`, after last `use` and between two different types of `use` (eg. between `use function` and `use const`).

+Sniff provides the following settings:

+* `linesCountBeforeFirstUse`: allows to configure the number of lines before first `use`.
+* `linesCountBetweenUseTypes`: allows to configure the number of lines between two different types of `use`.
+* `linesCountAfterLastUse`: allows to configure the number of lines after last `use`.

 #### SlevomatCodingStandard.TypeHints.LongTypeHints 🔧

 Enforces using shorthand scalar typehint variants in phpDocs: `int` instead of `integer` and `bool` instead of `boolean`.
 This is for consistency with native scalar typehints which also allow shorthand variants only.